France: Anti-violence Rallies Held as Riot Tensions Ease | 📰 LatestLY

 Besides the killing, the officer is also charged with making false statements.
 He had initially claimed he opened fire when Nahel drove toward him.

-On Monday, police began interviewing a witness in the case, a passenger in the car with Nahel at the time of the incident, the French AFP news agency said.
+On Monday, police began interviewing a witness in the case, a passenger in the car with Nahel at the time of the incident, AFP said.

 rmt/wd (AFP, AP)